Updated on April 1st, 2025 by Felix Martinez

 Growth Prospects

-With interest rates rising rapidly and the mortgage market currently suffering from plummeting demand, Dynex may have a challenging time growing.
-On top of that, a recession is considered increasingly likely, which in turn could lead to a jump in defaults on Dynex’ investments, posing a further headwind to growth.
-As a result, when combined with Dynex’s sky-high payout ratio, we are expecting earnings to decline in the coming years, leading to a likely dividend cut.
+With interest rates rising rapidly and the mortgage market suffering from plummeting demand, Dynex may have a challenging time growing.
+On top of that, a recession is considered increasingly likely, which could lead to a jump in defaults on Dynex’s investments, posing a further headwind to growth.
+As a result, when combined with Dynex’s sky-high payout ratio, we expect earnings to decline in the coming years, leading to a likely dividend cut.

 Source: Investor Presentation

-Finally, Dynex brings to the table several competitive advantages which should enable it to generate strong returns for investors throughout business cycles on the back of these long-term tailwinds.
+Finally, Dynex offers several competitive advantages that should enable it to generate strong returns for investors throughout business cycles based on these long-term tailwinds.

 Competitive Advantage & Recession Performance